Marylou Whitney: Saratoga Springs

-Whitney fell in love with Cady Hill and Saratoga Springs, NY, when C.V.
+Marylou Whitney fell in love with Cady Hill and Saratoga Springs, New York, when C.V.
 Whitney first brought her there in the late 1950s.
 Marylou was instrumental in many philanthropic endeavors to support the town and its residents.
 As a founder of the National Museum of Dance and Hall of Fame, she helped raise over $1.5 million prior to the 1986 opening.
 The Hall of Fame is named after Marylou and C.V.
 Whitney.
-Marylou has been advocating for the museum since its inception.
-She was also supportive of the Saratoga Hospital, where the cardiac catheterization lab is named in her honor.
+She had advocated for the museum since its inception.
+She was supportive of the Saratoga Hospital, where the cardiac catheterization lab is named in her honor.
 Whitney and her husband John also donated $1 million to the Radiation Oncology Center at the Saratoga Hospital.
 She was a founder of the Saratoga Performing Arts Center (SPAC) and she helped underwrite the New York City Ballet's summer residency at SPAC.
 Whitney was awarded the First Star on the Walk of Fame for her timeless efforts.
 She also supported the Saratoga YMCA, having the newly built pool named in her honor.
 During the Saratoga Race Meet, she was the Honorary Chair and hosted numerous charities during the season as well.

 Whitney suffered a stroke in early 2006, which seriously curtailed her activities in Saratoga during the 2006 meet (late July through early September) where traditionally she was a leading social figure.
 She and her husband initiated the Backstretch Appreciation program to benefit backstretch workers who work at Saratoga Race Course.
 Each night an activity is scheduled for the 2,000 employees such as dinners, bingo, movie, karaoke and a learn English night.
-Whitney and Hendrickson donate much time and money to this effort.
+Whitney and Hendrickson donated much time and money to this effort.